uc-cdis/gen3.org/content/products/data-mesh.md

 ---
-identifier: products/data-ecosystems
+identifier: products/data-mesh
-title: Gen3 - Products - Data Ecosystems
+title: Gen3 - Products - Data Meshes
-linktitle: /products/data-ecosystems
+linktitle: /products/data-mesh
 date: 2021-01-08
 g3Teaser:
-  title: Gen3 Data Ecosystems
+  title: Gen3 Data Mesh
-  detail: Data ecosystems consist of an interconnected network of data resources that are integrated by utilizing a common set of software services called the Gen3 Framework Services.
-These services support the emergence of data ecosystems by empowering data resources to interoperate through providing common protocols for user authentication and authorization, data indexing, and metadata services.
+  detail: Data meshes consist of an interconnected network of data resources that are integrated by utilizing a common set of software services called the Gen3 Framework Services.
+Meshes may also be referred to as fabrics or ecosystems.
+The framework services support the emergence of data meshes by empowering data resources to interoperate through providing common protocols for user authentication and authorization, data indexing, and metadata services.
-  para1: In a healthy data ecosystem, one finds multiple data commons, data repositories, knowledgebases, and other sources of data alongside cloud-computing platforms for large-scale processing of data and data portals, cloud-based workspaces, Jupyter notebooks and other applications for exploring and analyzing data.
+  para1: In a healthy data mesh, one finds multiple data commons, data repositories, knowledgebases, and other sources of data alongside cloud-computing platforms for large-scale processing of data and data portals, cloud-based workspaces, Jupyter notebooks and other applications for exploring and analyzing data.
 g3Feature:
   f1:
     title: Gen3 Framework Services